scalefactory/vagrant-cucumber/CONTRIBUTING.md

 Working with the code
 ---------------------

 We use Bundler to manage the development environment with the latest version of Vagrant and its dependencies.
-Assuming you have Bundler installed, running ```bundle install``` in the project root will set the environment up for you.
+Assuming you have Bundler installed, running `bundle install` in the project root will set the environment up for you.

 Testing
 -------

-vagrant-cucumber is a reasonably thin glue layer, so doesn't need a whole lot of testing in its current incarnation.
+`vagrant-cucumber` is a reasonably thin glue layer, so doesn't need a whole lot of testing in its current incarnation.
 As long as the published example features work, you can be confident your changes haven't broken anything.
 To test this, run:

 ```
 cd example
 bundle exec vagrant cucumber
 ```

-If you add any new behaviour to vagrant-cucumber, please add a feature file to the ```example/``` folder which demonstrates how to use it.
+If you add any new behaviour to `vagrant-cucumber`, please add a feature file to the `example/` folder which demonstrates how to use it.